gluttonous-eggnog/nct6686d/README.md

 beep_enable:      disabled
 ```

-If you use the same motherboard (ASRock A620I Lighting WiFi) or feeling lucky your motherboard is
+If you use the same motherboard (ASRock B650E PG-ITX WiFi) or if your motherboard uses the
-somewhat similar, just copy the `sensors.d/A620I-Lighting-WiFi.conf` to `/etc/sensors.d` and you
+Nuvoton 6686D, just copy the `sensors.d/B650E_PG-ITX.conf` to `/etc/sensors.d` and you
 will get:

 ```